 How to complete Form W-2.
 Form W-2 is a six-part form.
 Please ensure that all copies are legible.
-Send Copy A to the SSA; Copy 1 to the state, city, or local tax department; Copies B, C, and 2 to the employee.
+Send Copy A to the SSA; Copy 1 to the state, city, or local tax department; and Copies B, C, and 2 to the employee.
 Keep Copy D with a copy of Form W-3 for your records.

-Type the entries on Form W-2 using black ink.
+Type the entries on Form W-2 using dark black ink in sizes from 10 to 12 points.
+Because Copy A is read by machine, handwritten entries or the use of inks other than black to make entries on the form hinder processing by the SSA.
 Do not use script type, inverted font, italics, or dual case alpha characters.
-Copy A is read by machines.
-Your use of red ink or printing hinders report data entry processing by the SSA.
 It is important that entries in the boxes do not cross one or more of the vertical or horizontal lines that separate the boxes.
 Please do not erase, whiteout, or strike over an entry.
 Make all dollar entries without the dollar sign and comma but with the decimal point (00000.00).
 Show the cents portion of the money amounts.
 If a box does not apply, leave it blank.

-Send the whole Copy A page of Form W-2 with Form W-3 to the SSA even if one of the forms is blank or void.
+Send the whole Copy A page of Form W-2 with Form W-3 to the SSA even if one of the Forms W-2 is blank or void.
 Do not staple Forms W-2 together or to Form W-3.
 Also, if possible, please file Forms W-2 either alphabetically by employees' last names or numerically by employees' SSNs.
 This will help the SSA locate specific forms.

 Calendar year basis.
-The entries on Form W-2 must be based on a calendar year.
+The entries on Form W-2 must be based on wages paid during the calendar year.
 Use Form W-2 for the correct tax year.
+For example, if the employee worked from December 21, 2000, through January 3, 2001, and the wages for that period were paid on January 5, 2001, include those wages on the 2001 Form W-2.

 Multiple forms.
 If necessary, you can issue more than one Form W-2 to an employee.
 For example, you may need to report more than three coded items in box 13 or you may want to report other compensation on a second form.
-If you issue a second Form W-2, complete boxes b, c, d, and e with the same information as on the first Form W-2.
+If you issue a second Form W-2, complete boxes b, c, d, e, and f with the same information as on the first Form W-2.
 Show any items that were not included on the first Form W-2 in the appropriate boxes.
+Also, see the TIP under Box 13-Codes on page 8.